PrO100mOl/python_labs/README.md

         self._data.append(item)

     def dequeue(self) -> Any:
-        """Remove and return the element from the front.

-        Raises:
-            IndexError: if the queue is empty.
-        """
         if not self._data:
             raise IndexError("Queue is empty")
         return self._data.popleft()

     def peek(self) -> Any | None:
-        """Return the front element without removing it.

-        Returns ``None`` when the queue is empty.
-        """
         return self._data[0] if self._data else None

     def is_empty(self) -> bool:
-        """Return ``True`` when the queue holds no elements.""" return not self._data
+        return not self._data

     def __len__(self) -> int:  # pragma: no cover - trivial